-- The fund balance of the General Fund increased \$64,293 over the prior year. - A Statistical Section has been added to the financial report (pages 79 through 98) which includes additional information about the City such as assessed value of property, top ten property tax payers, top 25 sales tax producers, direct and overlapping tax rates, demographic and economic statistics, principal employers, etc. - The unrestricted reserve in the Water Fund does not meet established reserve requirements.
+- The fund balance of the General Fund increased \$172,347 over the prior year. - This is the second year that a Statistical Section has been added to the financial report (pages 97 through 116).
+It includes additional information about the City such as assessed value of property, top ten property tax-payers, top 25 sales tax producers, direct and overlapping tax rates, demographic and economic statistics, principal employers, etc. - The unrestricted reserve in the Water Fund has increased \$97,095 over the prior year.
 Unrestricted reserves in the Water and Wastewater Funds are not sufficient to pay for future infrastructure improvements.